dwyl/proposal-draft/README.md

 ### The Client

-As one of the most successful commodities brokers in London, **Company XYZ** has developed a reputation for providing the best prices to their clients in a time-sensitive marketplace.
+As a successful commodities brokers,
+**Company XYZ** provides the latest/best prices to their clients in a time-sensitive marketplace.
-The communication system used requires a refresh to keep up with the demands of clients based in several geographic regions.
+The communication system being used has inherent Inefficiencies and requires a refresh to keep up with the demands of clients based in several geographic regions.

 ### *Implementation* Team